imanoleguskiza/nems-dev/README.md

 - Easily test your code on the latest development branch of the NextEuropa platform to validate if your site will work on the next release.
 - Integrated support for Behat and PHP CodeSniffer.
+- QA automation tools to provide static code checks.
 - Built-in support for Continuous Integration using ContinuousPHP.
 - Build your website in an automated way to get your entire team up and running fast!

 ## Recent notable changes

+- **2016-10-05**: Added QA automation tools that should be run before each time you make a pull request to your reference repository.
 - **2016-08-09**: We made the `resources/site.make` optional for use.
 Please pay attention when upgrading (merging upstream) that you don't lose your `resources/site.make` in the process.